ynakao/myblog/content/posts/2016-02-17_mocos-kitchen-twitter-bot-on-aws-lambda.md

 import bs4
 import datetime
 # Load twitter tokens from the external twitterTokens.py file.
-# Tokens are in the dictonary named "tokens".
+# Tokens are in the dictionary named "tokens".
 from twitterTokens import tokens import tweepy